-- For what reasons would Perth Zoo need to utilise learning theories with the 1. animals?

-- a.

-- b.

-- c.

-- 2. During the lecture complete the grid below by ticking which learning theories apply to the following animals.
+- 1. For what reasons would Perth Zoo need to utilise learning theories with their animals? - a. b. c. - 2.
+During the session complete the grid below by ticking which learning theories apply to the following animals.

-Komodo Dragon Sumatran Orangutan Spotted Hyaena
+Komodo Dragon Sumatran Orangutan Spotted Hyaena Southern White Rhino

 Classical Conditioning

 Operant Conditioning

 Observational Learning

 Systematic Desensitisation

-3. During the session explain the following terms as they apply in operant conditioning: Positive:
+3. During the session explain the following terms as they apply in operant conditioning: